Helping Members explore the potential of esports in their programming

 A collection of esports content currently being produced by PSM organizations can be found on our Showcase platform.

 The News Exchange offers access to the ESL Gaming Network, a major esports tournament series, for free use by all EBU Members throughout 2018.
 We are looking to acquire more esports content in future with media becoming increasingly interested in updates from ongoing tournaments around the world, fan comments and reactions, professional insights, industry highlights, reports and news coverage.

 Our EBU Sport team is keen to leverage its experience in media rights and partner with leading esports operators to offer e-sports content alongside more traditional sports deals.
 In September 2017, we entered into discussions with Ubisoft to make the finals of the Steep™ Road to the Olympics tournament available to Members – bringing a fresh dimension to the 2018 Winter Olympics.
 EBU Sport Members can join the discussion about future esports opportunities at the 22nd Sports Assembly in March 2018.

 Always ahead of the game, EBU Academy delivered its first Master Class on esports and gamification in Berlin in 2016, in partnership with the Institute for Ludology and the Design Academy of Berlin.
 The Master Class brought together speakers from the German Trade Association of Interactive Entertainment Software, ESL Gaming Network, YouTube and the Engaginglab.
-Check for future esports courses on the Academy's course listings.

 Explore our esports gallery in Showcase, our media sharing platform, to find innovative projects created by EBU Members and partners.
 To gain access, you must be an EBU Member or part of our esports community.